HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 back to top

-A4: You must document your (OJT) work experience with pay receipts, a log book signed by your supervising mechanic, a notarized statement (letter) See Sample Letters from your employer (see Sample Letters), or other proof you worked the required time, (see FAR 65.71-65.77)
+A4: You must document your (OJT) work experience with pay receipts, a log book signed by your supervising mechanic, a notarized statement (letter) See Sample Letters from your employer or other documents proving you worked the required time, (see FAR 65.71-65.77).
+Contact us with questions.

 back to top

 A5: You must present an official letter (see note below) from your military employer certifying your length of service, the amount of time you worked in each specialties, the make and model of the aircraft or engine on which you got practical experience, and where you got the experience.
 You cannot count time you spent training for the specialty, only the time you spent working in the specialty.
 NOTE: "In many cases it's impossible to obtain an "official letter" from the military.
-More often than not a DD-214 depicting the accepted Military job-codes will suffice as well as any other records pertaining to your practical experience."
+More often than not a DD-214 depicting the accepted Military job-codes will suffice as well as any other records pertaining to your practical experience, i.e. training completion certificates, etc."

 back to top

 A6: You have all your documentation and are ready to visit your local FSDO to receive authorization to test!
 Congratulations!
 The first thing you need to do is find a local Flight Standard District Office in your area.
-Call the FSDO and make an appointment with a FAA Certified Maintenance Inspector.
+Call the FSDO and make an appointment with a FAA Airworthiness Maintenance Inspector.
 Tell them that you are seeking to receive "Authorization" to test for the A&P Certifications.
 NOTE: "Be sure you make an appointment.
-Since the terror attacks of September 11, 2001 the FAA no longer will accommodate "walk-in" requests."
+The FAA no longer will accommodate "walk-in" requests."

 back to top